Youpengac/Ariake-Dark/README.md

 # Ariake-Dark
-Ariake Dark python color theme for PyCharm.
-Inspired by the theme for atom.
+Ariake Dark Python color theme for PyCharm.
+Tried to get it as close to the original theme for atom.